-Figure 3: Abrasive cut bar ends.
+Figure 3.
+Abrasive cut bar ends.

-Abrasive cutting is suitable for an extremely wide range of different kinds and grades of materials, from unalloyed carbon steels up to high-alloyed, high-carbon steels, titanium and nickel alloys, as well as other special steels and non-ferrous alloys.
+Abrasive cutting is suitable for an extremely wide range of different kinds and grades of materials, from unalloyed carbon steels up to high-alloyed, high-carbon steels, titanium and nickel alloys, as well as special alloyed steels and nonferrous alloys.